Ray-MRQ/MRQ/Scripts/README.md

 `CheckSpecficDirectoryPermissions.ps1` Checks the root of that folder and all the sub folders, not anything lower.

-`Dell-Bloatware-removal.ps1` HP Bloatware removal, UWP/WMIC/GUID
+`Dell-Bloatware-removal.ps1` Dell Bloatware removal, UWP/WMIC/GUID

 `HP-Bloatware-removal.ps1` HP Bloatware removal, UWP/WMIC/GUID